cu-swe4s-fall-2023/assignment-2-python-refresher-AshishSrvastava/README.md

 ## Data Source
 The data source was the provided `Agrofood_co2_emission.csv` file.
 This datafile provides information on Carbon Dioxide emissions by country and year.
-The level of $CO_2$ emissions are given in units of [kilotons]
+The level of $CO_2$ emissions are given in units of [kilotons].

+In order to ensure proper functionality, please place the data file in the same directory as the `print_fires.py` file.